agda/agda/doc/user-manual/language/reflection.lagda.rst

   primitive
     primQNameFixity    : Name → Fixity

-To define a decidable propositional equality with the option ``--safe``, one can use the conversion to a pair of built-in 64-bit machine words
+To define a decidable propositional equality with the option :option:`--safe`, one can use the conversion to a pair of built-in 64-bit machine words

 ::